jerry856-ops/wrapped2025/README.md

 Guidelines:

-totalMessages: between 5,000 and 50,000

-activeDays: between 50 and 365

-brainrot: between 60 and 100
+totalMessages: 5,000–50,000

+activeDays: 50–365

+brainrot: 60–100

-eras should sound like phases of a year
+Eras should sound like phases of a year

-unhingedFacts should be funny but believable
+Unhinged facts should be funny but believable

-playlist can stay as a placeholder

 Now generate the JSON.

-✅ How to use the generated JSON
+✅ Using the generated JSON

 Copy ChatGPT’s output